Car Sputters When Accelerating + Check Engine Light

 - The check engine light is blinking

-- The car struggles to merge, climb hills, or maintain speed
+- The car struggles to stay smooth when merging or climbing hills

 - The sputtering keeps getting worse within the same drive

-- The car feels like it may stall while moving
+- The car feels unstable or struggles to stay smooth while moving

 If the light is blinking or the sputtering feels strong, avoid driving.
 That often points to an active misfire or another problem that can get worse quickly.